-I have been halibut fishing many, many times, and have assembled the Top Halibut Fishing Tips which come from my experiences fishing with several charter boat captains over the years.
+I have assembled the Top Halibut Fishing Tips which come from my experiences fishing with several charter boat captains over the years - just for you!
 I still remember the first time I went Halibut Fishing in Ketchikan.
-I was invited to go by a couple co-workers - two boat captains and a fishing charter boat captain friend of theirs.
+I was invited to go by a couple co-workers - two boat captains – and a fishing charter boat captain friend of theirs.

 Show off your prize winners or tell us about the ones that got away!